keiya01/react-performance-testing/README.md

   });
 });

-test('should measure re-render time when state is updated with it have multiple same component', async () => {
+test('should measure re-render time when state is updated with multiple of the same component', async () => {
   const Counter = ({ testid }) => {
     const [count, setCount] = React.useState(0);
     return (